priyanshsaini2/CODSOFT/README.md

 # CODSOFT
-All Internship Projects Of CODSOFT
+All Data science Projects Of CODSOFT